-If you’re lucky enough to get a gorgeous bunch of flowers for Valentine’s Day, just remember your beautiful blooms come with responsibility.
-To keep them looking primed and petalicious long after V Day has been and gone we’ve asked Julie Davies – creator of the FLOWERSTART online arranging course – for her very best advice on how to make your Valentine’s flowers last.
+If you’re lucky enough to get a gorgeous bunch of flowers, just remember your beautiful blooms come with responsibility.
+To keep them looking primed and petalicious for as long as possible we’ve asked Julie Davies – creator of the FLOWERSTART online arranging course – for her very best advice on how to make your flowers last.

 What should you do as soon as you receive your bouquet?

 First of all you’ll need to find yourself a vase – is it clean?
 A quick rinse out with some hot soapy water should do the trick.
 Was a sachet of flower food included with your bouquet?
 If so, read the instructions (they’ll be in tiny print – so grab your glasses) – you’ll either need to add your flower food to half, or a full litre of water.

 Once you’ve filled your vase unwrap your flowers, undo (or cut away) the ribbon and take off any layers of cellophane and tissue paper.
 You’ll need to re-cut your flower stems – you can do this with a sturdy pair of kitchen scissors.
 Cut the ends at a slant – so your flowers look like they’re standing up on tiptoe in your vase.